ChanthMiao/ghc-wiki-mirror/Target-constraints.md

   - Memory is byte-addressed and is little-endian.
 Multibyte accesses need not be aligned, but for performance reasons, alignment may be desirable.

   - Indirect branches are available for function calls only, and in principle, an indirect branch requires a dynamic type check (to make sure the call meets expectations for the operand stack).

+  - Cross-compilation is fundamental: We expect the development model to be "develop on the desktop, deploy to WASM."
+When running GHC, can't the baselibs from the native platform; need a mechanism to get the WASM base libs.
+(Problem is solved using Nix.)
+Nix builds the right thing and puts them in the right places.
+    (Run Hadrian from within the Nix build.)
+Generates some header files and .hs files.

 ## POSIX address space running LLVM code